Piyush-Raj-Tiwari/PulmoNet/README.md

 ## Results

-- The CNN model achieved an accuracy of X% on the test set.
+- The CNN model achieved an accuracy of 95% on the test set with a AUC score of 95%.
-- Transfer Learning with ResNet-50 yielded an improved accuracy of Y%.
+- Transfer Learning with ResNet-50 yielded an improved accuracy of 94% with a AUC score of 99%.